Libya war: UN Security Council adopts ceasefire resolution | DW | 12.02.2020

 International divisions on Libya

-The UN resolution was debated for weeks, which symbolizes the deep international division on approaching the conflict.
+The UN resolution was debated for weeks, showing the deep international divisions regarding the conflict.
 Libya has been mired in a bloody power struggle since the NATO-backed toppling of strongman dictator Moammar Gadhafi in 2011.

 The UN-recognized Government of National Accord (GNA) in Tripoli is also backed by Turkey, which recently sent thousands of soldiers to aid in the defense of the capital.